 International Business and Natural Resources

-o Applying knowledge of business processes and change management to move to a more sustainable world;
+o Applying knowledge in sustainable systemic design thinking in international business processes to rethink and redesign current linear economy and society to move to a circular world;

 Non EU students are requested to provide prove of IELTS 6 level in English and have equivalent prove of Bachelor propaedeutic diploma from EU accredited universities in applied sciences.
 And minimum of 50 ECTS of second academic year.

 Deviations are possible when student is able to convince minor management with motivation letter with relevant experiences in sustainability, please contact minor coordinator for more details